CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ed6996b5-3181-40b9-8080-c50cd7258cef)
 ***
 ### 7. Placing the barriers
-* Your outer barriers be placed outside your terrain, override the outer slice of your terrain, or leave part of the terrain outside the barrier
+* Your outer barriers can be placed outside your terrain, override the outer slice of your terrain, or leave part of the terrain outside the barrier.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/99393b5b-8172-4593-9ada-8bd8c0966d50)
   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/a65611d8-8c40-4e6a-b48c-2d43da4b495e)
   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/03a968d2-8822-4904-9302-9835ca3c4848)

-* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and place "indestructible barrier glass" or any type of indestructible node.
+* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and place `indestructible barrier glass` or any type of indestructible node.
 Many nodes have indestructible variants, which you can use.
 You can place it using the WorldEdit GUI, or through the command `//s <node itemstring>`.
 For example:
   ```
   //s ctf_map:ind_glass
   ```